dotnet/aspnetcore/docs/BuildFromSource.md

     ./restore.cmd
     ```

 1. You'll typically focus on one project in the repo.
 You can use the `startvs.cmd` command to launch Visual Studio in a particular project area.
-For example, to launch Visual Studio in the `Components` project:
+For example, to launch Visual Studio in the `src/Http` project:

     ```powershell
-    cd src\Components
+    cd src\Http
     ./startvs.cmd
     ```